366th Operations Group: Mission

-The group claims that it's responsible for planning, operations, intelligence, weapons training, and airfield services for six squadrons assigned to the 366th Fighter Wing of the United States.
-It develops flying airspace and range schedules for more than 20,000 flying hours and 13,000 sorties annually.
-Their mission also is to stay ready for short-notice worldwide Air Expeditionary Force and contingency operations.
+The 366th Operations Group is responsible for planning, operations, intelligence, weapons training, and airfield services for six squadrons assigned to the 366th Fighter Wing.
+It develops airspace and range schedules for more than 20,000 flying hours and 13,000 sorties annually.
+Their mission is also to stay ready for short-notice worldwide Air Expeditionary Force and contingency operations.

 Assigned Units

 The 366th Operations Group (Tail Code: MO) comprises six squadrons: the 390th Electronic Combat Squadron, 389th, 391st and 428th Fighter Squadrons, 366th Operations Support Squadron and 266th Range Squadron.